derinmetcalfe/quantblazor/readme.md

    Caching JSON properties like `chart` and `result` minimises the number of calls to `GetProperty()`, improving performance when extracting data from large JSON responses.

 4. **Memory Efficiency in Monte Carlo Model (MonteCarloModel)**
    Reducing the scope of large arrays by using local variables within threads avoids memory contention.
-Each thread gets its own copy of the array, improving memory efficiency and minimizing synchronization costs.
+Each thread gets its own copy of the array, improving memory efficiency and minimising synchronisation costs.

 5. **Box-Muller Transform for Random Gaussian Generation (MonteCarloModel)**
    Using the Box-Muller transform to generate Gaussian-distributed random numbers is an efficient method compared to more complex alternatives, enhancing the performance of the Monte Carlo simulations.